Privacy Notice variation applicable from 31/03/20, for duration of Coronavirus epidemic.

 With your permission we may pass information to other professionals involved in your care.
 If this information is given to you in a letter then the protection of the letter contents is your responsibility.

 If the information is passed by email, it will be password protected and we will take all reasonable precautions to transmit the information securely.
 Otherwise it will be sent via post.

-In certain circumstances, the GDPR allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.
+In certain circumstances, the GDPR allows personal data to be disclosed to law enforcement agencies or Covid-19 track and test agencies without the consent of the data subject.
 Under these circumstances Yasp will disclose requested data where it is necessary to do so.

 Data Security and Storage